mkitt/dotfiles/Readme.md

 Vim.
 Any color profile should work with this theme including the defaults from Apple.
 Included from the [pigment][pigment] repository is the Polarized light and dark profiles.
 Import these profiles into Apple's Terminal.app and set one as the default.
-They should be found in:
+The location of the profiles is:

 ```
 ~/.vim/plugged/pigment/profiles/